Wakoma/docs/docs/gettingstarted.md

 ![Ansible Galaxy Requirements Install](/assets/getting-started/ansible-galaxy-screenshot.png)

 __4.2.
 Run the ansible playbook to prepare the server.__
-From the root folder of the repo, run: `ansible-playbook --ask-become-pass -i hosts/machine prepare.yml`
-This step will set up the firewall, user accounts & keys and configure docker to prepare the server for Lokal installation.
+From the root folder of the repo, run: `ansible-playbook -i hosts/machine prepare.yml` This step will set up the firewall, user accounts & keys and configure docker to prepare the server for Lokal installation.

 <iframe width="100%" height="350" src="https://www.youtube.com/embed/WilR6gogLpA" title="Docs - Prepare Playbook Run Through" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 __4.3.
 Run the ansible playbook to install services.__
-From the root folder of the repo, run: `ansible-playbook --ask-become-pass -i hosts/machine playbook.yml`
-This step will deploy all the services that you have chosen in your hosts file from Step 2.
+From the root folder of the repo, run: `ansible-playbook -i hosts/machine playbook.yml` This step will deploy all the services that you have chosen in your hosts file from Step 2.

+If you are interesed in more details about installation process please refer to a separate [installation site](installation.md)